College Admission Case Studies for B/B+ Students

 Case Study No. 5

-Client Profile: Male at a competitive Mid-Atlantic public high school.
-3.38 (U/W), 30 ACT, Biology 720.
+Client Profile: Male at a competitive public high school.
+3.3 (U/W), 30 ACT, Biology 720.
 Not very rigorous course load: only a couple AP courses; 12 Bs on transcript.
-Extracurricular engagements were limited to research at this mother’s lab (at Harvard), a volunteer position at the Discovery Museum in his hometown, and short-term memberships in the Science Olympiad and a Business Club.
+Extracurricular engagements were limited to research at this mother’s lab, a volunteer position at the Discovery Museum in his hometown, and short-term memberships in the Science Olympiad and a Business Club.

 Changes made through consulting: This student began working with Solomon the summer after his junior year and presented an interest in finance and economics.
 The student had little to no experiences in these fields, so we positioned him in environmental science because of his volunteer involvement at a local science museum and work as a research assistant at his mother’s lab.